Inspiration Point

 THE CHALLENGE:

 A hallmark of the Inspiration Point experience is a well-trained staff that is eager to serve.
-For the thousands of kids who come to Inspiration Point each year for camps and retreats, summer staff members are a cornerstone of their experience as they love, listen, and guide kids, sharing the good news of Jesus Christ with them in word and deed.
-In order to hire the best staff possible, IPoint needs to continue to bolster its summer staff salaries.
+For the thousands of kids who come to Inspiration Point each year for camps and retreats, summer staff members are a cornerstone of their experience.
+Staff members love, listen to, and guide kids, sharing the good news of Jesus Christ in word and deed.
+In order to serve the growing number of summer campers, IPoint must hire more of the best staff possible, training them for service next summer and beyond.
+Providing an adequate salary is a key to being able to meet this fundamental need.

 THE SOLUTION: